mirror-shades/popaman/README.md

 portman global <package> -r
 ```

-The format for the .sh file is as follows:
+The format for the .cmd file is as follows:

 ```
 set EXE_PATH=%~dp0\..\lib\directory_name\path\to\executable.exe